Tolectin 600 Side Effects

 Note: This page contains side effects data for the generic drug tolmetin.
 It is possible that some of the dosage forms included below may not apply to the brand name Tolectin 600.

 It is possible that some side effects of Tolectin 600 may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 Applies to tolmetin: oral capsule, oral tablet

-Along with its needed effects, tolmetin (the active ingredient contained in Tolectin 600) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, tolmetin (the active ingredient contained in Tolectin 600) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking tolmetin:More common
+If any of the following side effects occur while taking tolmetin, check with your doctor immediately:More common

 - Abdominal or stomach pain